Vic123333/HTMX_Calculator/README.md

 # HTMX Calculator

 A simple calculator web application built using Django and HTMX.
-This application supports basic arithmetic operations and provides a user-friendly interface for performing calculations.

 ## Features